 1. Preparation: Highland Access Ltd, in collaboration with Airtech Integrity Ltd, assembled a specialised team, including a NACE-certified coating inspector.

 2. Inspection Technique: Utilising the DJI M300 drone with the H20T thermal camera, offshore inspections were carried out manually from a CTV.
-External monitors were used by the NACE inspector to identify areas of interest and guide the pilot accordingly.
+The NACE inspector used external monitors to identify areas of interest and guide the pilot accordingly.

-3. Execution: Detailed inspections of the 3 turbine jackets and 2 substation jackets were successfully performed.
+3. Execution: Detailed inspections of the 3 turbine and 2 substation jackets were performed successfully.

 Efficiency: The drone technology reduced inspection times significantly, showcasing the potential to replace traditional inspection methods.